KubaWalczak/YoutubeAPI/README.md

 In order to connect to Google's Cloud Youtube API, this script uses account that was created specifically for that goal and is unused on daily basis.
 ### How to use
 To get started, create google account and log into Google Cloud to create credentials.
-In this case we only need Api key, because we don't gather user info.
+In this case we only need Api key, because we don't gather user info.\
+Save API Key Token in apikey.txt file.